stfc/PSyclone/doc/user_guide/psy_data.rst

 ``value``:
   This is the actual content of the variable.

-The same function ``WriteVariable`` is called to provide variable name and content before and after the user instrumented region.
+The same function ``ProvideVariable`` is called to provide variable name and content before and after the user instrumented region.
 And again it is expected that a library using the API will provide a generic interface to distinguish between the various possible data types, which will be different for each infrastructure library::

-    generic, public :: WriteVariable => WriteScalarInteger, &
+    generic, public :: ProvideVariable => WriteScalarInteger, &
                                           WriteScalarReal,    &
                                           WriteFieldDouble

 ``PreEnd(this)``
 ++++++++++++++++